shields/opentaxsolver/OTS_2021/0_README.txt

   RPLCSTRNG_02

 History:
+    * v19.07 (3/19/2022) - Added check for matching input Form-type.
+	  Checks that it matches the Program being run, as intended.
+	  Otherwise it shows a warning message.
     * v19.06 (3/3/2022) - Clarified where to enter Charity Donations on
 	  the Federal 1040 form, by creating designated Charity line.
 	- For MacOS platforms, added MacSetup command file for allowing